 While Black Friday has transformed from a single-day shopping spree into a much more prolonged period of sales, one thing remains the same – Cyber Monday 2020 in Australia will be an extravaganza of fresh deals and deeper discounts on AV and hi-fi gear.

-Whether it's slashed prices on 4K OLED TVs and noise-cancelling headphones, dropped dollars on hi-fi speakers and amplifiers, or even a slight saving on the freshly released Xbox Series X and PS5 consoles.
+Whether it's slashed prices on 4K OLED TVs and noise-cancelling headphones, dropped dollars on hi-fi speakers and amplifiers, or even discounts on Xbox and PlayStation games.

 Initially, the Black Friday shopping event was very much a physical phenomenon but it's gradually shifted to online retail as the sector boomed, and now with Covid-19, we expect that to be more true than ever.

 With that said, here at What Hi-Fi?, we've be scouring the web for all the best deals on AV and hi-fi kit in Australia so we can present it to you here in a digestible manner.

 Bose Noise Cancelling Headphones 700 | AU$409 (was AU$599, save AU$190)

 The supremely stylish successor to the Bose QC35 II, Bose's aptly titled Bose Noise Cancelling Headphones 700 offer comfort, class, and competent cancelling along with the clear audio that Bose is known for.
 Their noise-cancelling tech also help to filter out background audio coming through the mic, so they're fantastic for making calls with too.
 In this Cyber Monday deal from Amazon, you can save AU$180 off the RRP.View Deal